 Policy SP5 seeks to ensure that development has no unacceptable adverse impact on the amenity of neighbouring occupants or result in unacceptable conditions for future users and occupiers of the development.

-Amendments have been made to the scheme since first submitted to ensure full compliance with the minimum separation distances between properties as set out in Policy HS4 (20m between elevations with habitable windows and 15m between habitable windows and a blank gable). amended scheme would therefore satisfactorily safeguard the outlook and privacy of neighbouring properties and this which would also protect daylight and sunlight provision.
+Amendments have been made to the scheme since first submitted to ensure full compliance with the minimum separation distances between properties as set out in

+Policy HS4 (20m between elevations with habitable windows and 15m between habitable windows and a blank gable).
+The amended scheme would therefore satisfactorily safeguard the outlook and privacy of neighbouring properties and would also protect daylight and sunlight provision.
 A condition is recommended to withdraw some Permitted Development rights for plot 85 to prevent side extensions that may affect the outlook or privacy of existing dwellings and to withdraw permitted development rights for roof enlargements for plots 72 to 84 to avoid potential overlooking from such developments.
 A condition is also necessary to implement the recommendations of the Noise Assessment submitted with the application which includes some measures to reduce noise to those properties that may be affected by traffic noise.
-With these provisions, the design and layout of the development would adequately safeguard the living conditions and amenities of the occupiers of neighbouring properties and future occupiers of the development.